Sonnenallee: Plot

-Some time later, Heinz returns, and is pulled aside by a border guard who shows him confiscated material.
-Later while plugging in a Japanese stereo, which uses different voltage amounts, the guard overloads the power grid and knocks the street into darkness.
+Later, while showing a confiscated Japanese stereo to Heinz, the guard overloads the power grid and knocks the street into darkness.
 Among the chaos, Sabrina confides in Mario that she is pregnant.
-Micha's young friend Wuschel is walking near the border area and is asked to stop but doesn't want hi new alburm taken away from him and tries to run away.
-He is shot by Horkefeld and appears dead, but as a crowd gathers it turns out that the copy of Exile on Main St. he is carrying stopped the bullet.
-Discovering the record has shattered, he is heartbroken.
+Micha's young friend Wuschel, who has an illicit copy of Exile on Main St. is told by Horkefeld to stop as he is near the border.
+He keeps running and is shot by Horkefeld.
+Wuschel appears to be dead, but his album stopped the bullet.
+Discovering the record has shattered, Wuschel is heartbroken.

 Nearing the end of his diary forgeries, Micha has a sudden realization about his political beliefs, and reneges on his promise to join the army.
-As he is leaving, he sees Mario at the recruitment station, who appears to be a colleague of the Stasi agent there - and when questioned, Mario confesses he caved in to provide for his new child.
+As he is leaving, he sees Mario at the recruitment station, who confesses that he is joining the army to provide for his new child.
 Micha is furious and the two fight in the corridor and end up sobbing together.
 When Micha returns home, he discovers Heinz – who always claimed the asbestos in East German dwellings would kill someone – dead of lung cancer.
 Here, the family discovers that their neighbor Fromm is not a Stasi agent and actually works for a funeral company.
 Doris is allowed back into the West for his funeral, and smuggles his ashes back in a coffee can in order to bury him with their mother.
-Micha goes to Miriam's house and delivers her the diaries, as the young West German man waits outside in his car, growing impatient.
-As he opens his car door, he knocks Wuschel off his bicycle and out of fear of legal cosequences if he's hurt, he gives Wuschel 50 Deutschmarks to convince him not to tell anyone.
-While Micha and Miriam share an intimate moment, the handsome 'Wessi' in his luxury car is stopped at the border with a trunk full of weapons.
-With border guards pointing weapons in his face, he pleads that he knows nothing about this and reveals that his fancy cars come from the hotel where he serves as a parking valet.
+Micha goes to Miriam's house and gives her the diaries, and they share an intimate moment.